Natalia-Davidenko/distributed-compliance-ledger/x/pki/tests/test-design.md

           * unit of measurement = bytes
         * Negative:
           * empty value
-          * length > MAX	MAX = 4 294 967 295
+          * length > MAX	(MAX = 4 294 967 295)
           * enhancedSetupFlowTC file size >  EnhancedSetupFlowTCFileSize limit
-      * EnhancedSetupFlowOptions field has bit not equal to 0 set.
+      * EnhancedSetupFlowOptions field has bit not equal to 0 set: enhancedSetupFlowTCFileSize field should not be present in the command

    * maintenanceUrl (Maintenance URL)	optional(string)
       * EnhancedSetupFlowOptions field has bit 0 set
         * Positive: